 Depending on how early the baby is born, they can have a variety of health issues.
 Participants told us that finding information about specific aged preemies is very difficult.

 Jules Sherman, A design consultant and lecturer at the Stanford Design School, mentored me through the process of creating a composite persona from our user interviews named "Danika", and broke down the research insights into potential thoughts, wants and feelings.

-We analyzed Danika’s profile and information to create a point of view statement so that we could specifically empathize with her experience.
-Even though this was a flexible persona, I found myself pouring over her experiences and feeling truly passionate about finding a way to support mothers like her.
+I analyzed Danika’s profile and information to create a point of view statement so that we could specifically empathize with her experience.

 Since I was leading the design arm of a research project working with a very vulnerable population, we collaborated to create a set of value sensitive design principles.
 I based these on what we had learned from our subject matter experts and formative research, and developed three main principles to guide the ideation process.